Skip to content

 return srs_out

-def _mutate(srs_lst: list[pd.Series]) -> list[pd.Series]:
+def _mutate(srs_lst: list[pd.Series], p: float = 1.0) -> list[pd.Series]:

-return [_mutate_series(srs) for srs in srs_lst]
+return [_mutate_series(srs, p) for srs in srs_lst]

 return _mutate

-with_replacement_table(csv_file_path, source_column=0, target_column=1, encoding='utf-8', delimiter=',', rng=None)
+with_regex_replacement_table(data_source, pattern_column='pattern', flags_column=None, encoding='utf-8', delimiter=',', rng=None)

 Parameters: